Thomas Sidney Cooper: Early life

 When the competition was announced for the decoration for the new Houses of Parliament, to be held at Westminster Hall in 1847, Cooper submitted The Defeat of Kellermann's Cuirassiers and Carabiniers by Somerset's Cavalry Brigade at Waterloo, June 18, 1815, without success.
-In order to complete the picture, the artist used Siborne's model of the battlefield then on exhibition in London, while a friend in Brussels sent him breastplates worn by the various cavalry regiments, and a trooper of the Life Guards acted as a model.
+In order to complete the picture, the artist used Captain William Siborne's model of the battlefield then on exhibition in London, while a friend in Brussels sent him breastplates worn by the various cavalry regiments, and a trooper of the Life Guards acted as a model.

 One of the finest landscape painters of his day, he is mainly associated with pictures of cattle or sheep, a fact that earned him the epithet "Cow Cooper".
 Cooper collaborated between 1847 and 1870 with Frederick Richard Lee R.A. on several paintings, Lee undertaking the landscapes, and Cooper adding animals to complete the scene.
 He travelled round the country, sometimes with his son, painting in Wales, Scotland and the Lake District as well as his home county of Kent.

 In London he moved in elevated circles, counting many artists, politicians and writers, including Charles Dickens, as his friends.
-He had a long acquaintanceship with JMW Turner whom he describes in his autobiography as taking a ‘great interest in me and my success’.
+He had a long acquaintanceship with J. M. W. Turner whom he describes in his autobiography as taking a ‘great interest in me and my success’.
 Cooper also was favoured by Queen Victoria who invited him to Osborne House on the Isle of Wight.

 Cooper was elected an Associate of the Royal Academy (ARA) in 1845 and Royal Academician (RA) on 22 June 1867.